illegalprime/intro-java/syllabus/cs1331-course-policies.rst

 Grade Contest
 -------------

-To contest any grade, you must submit an official regrade form to the Head TA, Andrew Schuster, within one week of the assignment's original return date.
+To contest any grade, you must submit an official regrade form to the Head TA **within one week of the assignment's original return date**.
 The original return date is when the exam was first made available for students to pick up or the grade was posted on T-Square in the case of homework assignments.
 This regrade policy applies to ALL grades.

 Course Expectations
 -------------------